-Selkirk College’s Medical Transcription, Editing and Documentation (MTED) Program’s focus is transcribing, editing and correcting speech-recognized authentic dictation, just as medical transcriptionists working in the industry would do.
+Selkirk College’s Medical Transcription, Editing and Documentation (MTED) Program’s focus is teaching students how to transcribe authentic dictation to industry standards along with developing their critical thinking skills on how to edit and correct speech-recognized authentic dictation, just as medical transcriptionists working in the industry do.
 Upon completion of the program, graduates transition to the workplace with ease.
-Students work on medical terminology, word processing, Windows-based applications specific to medical transcription, proofreading and correcting speech-recognized medical reports for 9 months with a 100-hour practicum at the end.
+Students work on medical terminology, word processing, windows-based applications specific to medical transcription, develop their proofreading skills and correct speech-recognized medical reports for 9 months with a 100-hour preceptorship at the end.
 The MTED Program’s outcome is to teach students how to transcribe, proofread and edit medical documents within acceptable industry standards.

 How much*authentic dictation does the student have access to?

 Students enrolled in Selkirk College Medical Transcription, Editing and Documentation Program have access to over 2500 minutes of authentic dictation.
 When you enroll in our medical transcription courses, you will be transcribing beginner, intermediate and advanced levels of authentic dictation.
 This is crucial to success.

 Prerequisites for our program can be found here: http://selkirk.ca/program/amt/admission-requirements.